o3de/o3de.org/content/docs/userguide/platform-development-intro.md

 ---
-description: ' Develop for platforms other than Windows 10 with &ALYlong;. '
+description: ' Develop for platforms other than Windows 10 with Amazon Lumberyard. '
-title: Platform development in &ALY;
+title: Platform development in Lumberyard
 ---
 # Platform development in Lumberyard {#platform-development-intro}